Species reintroduction: Genetic monitoring

-Re-introduction Specialist Group (RSG)
+Reintroduction Specialist Group (RSG)

-The RSG is a network of specialists whose aim is to combat the ongoing and massive loss of biodiversity by using re-introductions as a responsible tool for the management and restoration of biodiversity.
+The RSG is a network of specialists whose aim is to combat the ongoing and massive loss of biodiversity by using reintroductions as a responsible tool for the management and restoration of biodiversity.
 It does this by actively developing and promoting sound inter-disciplinary scientific information, policy, and practice to establish viable wild populations in their natural habitats.

 The role of the RSG is to promote the re-establishment of viable populations in the wild of animals and plants.
-The need for this role was felt due to the increased demand from re-introduction practitioners, the global conservation community and increase in re-introduction projects worldwide.
+The need for this role was felt due to the increased demand from reintroduction practitioners, the global conservation community and increase in reintroduction projects worldwide.

 Increasing numbers of animal and plant species are becoming rare, or even extinct in the wild.
-In an attempt to re-establish populations, species can – in some instances – be re-introduced into an area, either through translocation from existing wild populations, or by re-introducing captive-bred animals or artificially propagated plants.
+In an attempt to re-establish populations, species can – in some instances – be reintroduced into an area, either through translocation from existing wild populations, or by reintroducing captive-bred animals or artificially propagated plants.